jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 city, whilst a guild of sorcerers could utilise it for cyclopean construction projects, raising roads, bridges and aqueducts across nations.

+#### Global Disasters

+Concert cast spells offer a terrible temptation to crush entire armies or even kingdoms with a single magical effort.
+This is often reflected in the fantasy genre, such as the Sighing Desert in the Young Kingdoms which was created during the Quarzhasaat War when a spell was miscast.
+Or the Forest of Troos.

+Many odd and inexplicable effects could be the result of a catastrophic spell concert failure; twisted terrain, unusual atmospheric climates, strange and tortured ecologies.
+These should be encouraged in game worlds where the Concert skill is permitted, the legends of their creation acting as a warning against its frivolous use.

-Concert (INT + CHA)
+### Concert (INT + CHA)
 The Concert skill allows a group of two or more casters to pool their magical skills together in order to create a spell of greatly augmented effect.
 To form a concert every contributor must know the Concert skill and one member must be designated the coordinator of the gestalt.

-                                                    63
-Alex Greene (order #3262370)                                                                                 7
 The time taken to build the concert is equal to one minute per participant.
 Once the gestalt is fully formed, then depending on the type of high magic, it may then invoke spells or spirit combat as needed using the normal times for those activities.
 Thus a sorcery spell cast by metaconcert takes the same length of time as a solo sorcerer requires.